 DOWL has been awarded the contract to provide Construction Administration & Inspection (CA&I) services during all project work phases.
-DOWL will fill the role of Project Engineer through all phases of construction and will coordinate directly with SECON, with Air Traffic Control, with the project Airfield Safety Officer and with airfield users in all project related matters.
-JNU continues to negotiate with DOWL to establish a fee proposal for this work.
+DOWL will fill the role of Project Engineer through all phases of construction and will coordinate directly with SECON, Air Traffic Control, the project Airfield Safety Officer and airfield users in all project related matters.
 The costs associated with the CA&I work have been determined by the FAA to be Airport Improvement Program (AIP) eligible and allowable for AIP participation.